oscarotero/imagecow/README.md

 #### Automatic cropping

-Stylecow includes some code copied from the great library [stojg/crop](https://github.com/stojg/crop) to calculate the most important parts of the image to crop and resizeCrop automatically.
+Imagecow includes some code copied from the great library [stojg/crop](https://github.com/stojg/crop) to calculate the most important parts of the image to crop and resizeCrop automatically.
 The available methods are:

 * `Image::CROP_ENTROPY` [more info](https://github.com/stojg/crop#cropentropy)
 * `Image::CROP_BALANCED` [more info](https://github.com/stojg/crop#cropbalanced)